teamin-pro/tgscrumbot/README.md

 ```

 ### Playground
-https://t.me/+oIw9EKVrg8s5MGJi (this is not a bot, this is real demo chat with curious person)
+https://t.me/+oIw9EKVrg8s5MGJi (this is not a bot, this is real demo chat with curious persons)